 Testing is a crucial activity in any piece of software development or integration.
-Typically Camel Riders use various different technologies wired together in a variety of patterns with different expression languages together with different forms of Bean Integration and Dependency Injection so its very easy for things to go wrong! .
-Testing is the crucial weapon to ensure that things work as you would expect.
+Typically Camel Riders use various different technologies wired together in a variety of patterns with different expression languages together with different forms of Bean Integration and Dependency Injection so its very easy for things to go wrong!

 Camel is a Java library so you can easily wire up tests in whatever unit testing framework you use (JUnit 3.x (deprecated), 4.x, or TestNG).
-However the Camel project has tried to time units make the testing of Camel as easy and powerful as possible so we have introduced the following features.
+However the Camel project has tried to make the testing of Camel as easy and powerful as possible so we have introduced the following features.